j-ulrich/release-it-regex-bumper/README.md

 # Installation #

 > ⚠️ **Note:**
-> Version 4.x of release-it-regex-bumper requires version 15.x or later of release-it.
+> Version 4 and later of release-it-regex-bumper require version 15 or later of release-it.
 > When you are using release-it version 14.x or earlier, then use release-it-regex-bumper version 3.x or earlier.

 ```